No. 21 Wisconsin survives Ohio State rally for 73-67 OT win

-Wisconsin’s defense held tough as the Badgers outscored the Buckeyes 10-4 in the extra period to win it.

-Iverson was 10 of 14 from the floor.
-Ethan Happ, despite being routinely double-teamed, added 16 points, 14 boards and eight assists for the Badgers, who secured the No. 4 seed in the Big Ten Tournament later this week in Chicago.

-Ohio State played its third consecutive game without top scorer and rebounder Kaleb Wesson, who is suspended for violating athletic department policy.
-It’s unclear when Wesson will return.
+Ohio State played and lost its third consecutive game without top scorer and rebounder Kaleb Wesson, who is suspended for violating athletic department policy.
+Ohio State coach Chris Holtmann said the Wesson situation could be addressed prior to the Big Ten tournament.

 C.J.
 Jackson, a senior playing his last scheduled game at Value City Arena, led the Buckeyes with 22 points.